Need to know

 Our favourite rooms

 The spacious deluxe rooms are all individually designed with their own mix of art, pattern and bright bursts of colour.
 The elegant, two-bedroom Terrace Suite has a vast living room (as well as its own compact kitchen, handily stocked with Sipsmith spirits).
 It’s home to acres of terrific textiles, and two particularly impressive beds (Firmdale hotels really know how to do a magnificent headboard).
 The star attraction, though, is the terrace with views of the London skyline.
+If you're looking for peace and quiet, ask for a room on a higher floor when booking – rooms above the terrace can be noisy in the evenings.

 Bring your binoculars for checking out the neighbouring rooftops from the terrace… and your best bowling outfit.